-If your completed Application Form meets our recruitment criteria we will contact you to arrange a short telephone interview.
+If your application meets our recruitment criteria we aim to contact you within a week to arrange a short telephone interview.
 This enables us to learn more about you and your background and, importantly, offers a chance for you to ask any questions you may have about working for our award-winning team.

 You will next be invited to attend a face-to-face interview at our local office in Harrogate, Yorkshire or Wilmsow, Cheshire (or this can be carried out over Skype if your prefer).
-You will meet with at least two members of our management team and have the chance to get a detailed insight into Carefound Home Care.
-We will request that you complete our full online Application Form and also that you bring a proof of your identity to it.
+You will meet with at least two members of our care management team and have the chance to get a detailed insight into Carefound Home Care.
+Prior to this interview, we will request that you complete our full online Application Form and also that you bring a proof of your identity to it.
 We will also send you an online Pre-Employment Health Questionnaire to complete after the interview.